 If your current financial situation warrants waiving of your application fee, submit a fee waiver request.

-If accepted to Naropa University, an official transcript indicating proof of high school graduation or GED equivalency must be received by the Office of Admissions prior to registering for classes.
+If accepted to Naropa University, an official transcript indicating proof of high school graduation or high school equivalency must be received by the Office of Admissions prior to registering for classes.

 Students who have attempted at least 30 college-level credits will be evaluated solely on their college coursework.
 Students who have attempted fewer than 30 semester credits will be evaluated solely on their high school coursework.
 If you have questions, please contact the Office of Admissions at 303-546-3572 (1-800-772-6951) or at email@example.com.

 Many students only require transcripts and an application form to apply to Naropa University.
 However, based on your past academic performance, you may be required to submit additional documents.
 Please review Naropa’s admissions requirements here.